thi-ng/genart-api/README.md

 **IMPORTANT**: All param declarations must provide a `doc` (documentation string) and most also `default` value (see exceptions below).

+### Static parameter types

+Generally speaking, parameters can be grouped into static & dynamic parameters with the former providing the same values each time they're read/evaluted and the latter being used for time-based, randomized value or obtained from otherwise dynamic sources (e.g. sensors).

+This section describes the set of _static_ param types:

 #### Choice parameter